Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 ### Permissions and claims

-All claims related to the authentication service have resource="*AspNetFormsAuth.AuthenticationService*".
+All claims related to the authentication service have resource=`AspNetFormsAuth.AuthenticationService`.
 [Admin user](#admin-user) has all the necessary permissions (claims) for all authentication service methods.

 ### Maximum failed password attempts